 Conversely, the spins of optically polarized electrons can have much higher polarization than the thermal equilibrium value.
 DNP using such attractive sources of polarization leads to nuclear hyperpolarization beyond the limit of DNP using thermal electron polarization.
-Moreover, the spin polarization of the optically polarized electrons does not depend on the temperature and the magnetic field, except that the magnetic field happens to be such that level (anti-)crossings take place (He et al., 1993; Corval et al., 1994; Sosnovsky and Ivanov, 2019).
+Moreover, the spin polarization of the optically polarized electrons does not depend on the temperature and the magnetic field, except that the magnetic field happens to be such that level (anti)crossings take place (He et al., 1993; Corval et al., 1994; Sosnovsky and Ivanov, 2019).
 It follows that nuclear hyperpolarization is expected even at ambient temperatures and in relatively low magnetic fields.
-In times of global liquid helium shortage, this could become an elegant method

-- 25 without requiring liquid helium for sample cooling.
-Microwave-induced DNP using optically-polarized electron spins in the triplet state, triplet-DNP, was demonstrated in a single crystal of p-dibromobenzene doped with p-dichlorobenzene (Deimling et al., 1980), fluorene doped with phenanthrene (van Kesteren et al., 1982, 1985), and naphthalene doped with pentacene (Henstra et al., 1990; Stehlik and Vieth, 1992), and this DNP technique using pentacene achieved 1H polarization of 34 % at room temperature in 0.4 T (Tateishi et al., 2014).
-DNP using pentacene has been extended to polycrystalline samples (Takeda et al., 1980). - 30 2001), and dissolution DNP using pentacene-doped powder samples (Negoro et al., 2018; Kagawa et al., 2019) has been implemented.
-Furthermore, the range of molecules, hyperpolarized by triplet-DNP, was successfully expanded (Kagawa et al., 2018; Tateishi et al., 2019; Nishimura et al., 2020).
+In times of global liquid helium shortage, this could become an elegant method without requiring liquid helium for sample cooling.
+Microwave-induced DNP using optically polarized electron spins in the triplet state, triplet DNP, was demonstrated in a single crystal of p-dibromobenzene doped with p-dichlorobenzene (Deimling et al., 1980), fluorene doped with phenanthrene (van Kesteren et al., 1982, 1985), and naphthalene doped with pentacene (Henstra et al., 1990; Stehlik and Vieth, 1992), and this DNP technique using pentacene achieved 1H polarization of 34 % at room temperature in 0.4 T (Tateishi et al., 2014).
+DNP using pentacene has been extended to polycrystalline samples (Takeda et al., 2001), and dissolution DNP using pentacene-doped powder samples (Negoro et al., 2018; Kagawa et al., 2019) has been implemented.
+Furthermore, the range of molecules, hyperpolarized by triplet DNP, was successfully expanded (Kagawa et al., 2018; Tateishi et al., 2019; Nishimura et al., 2020).
 In these DNP experiments, the integrated solid effect (ISE) was used as a method for transferring the polarization.
-ISE employs microwave irradiation and external magnetic-field sweep, so that the Hartmann-Hahn matching is realized between the electron spins in the rotating frame and the nuclear spins in the laboratory - 35 frame (Henstra et al., 1990).
+The ISE employs microwave irradiation and external magnetic-field sweep, so that the Hartmann-Hahn matching is implemented between the electron spins in the rotating frame and the nuclear spins in the laboratory frame (Henstra et al., 1990).

-In proton-rich organic solids or frozen solutions, a demonstrated strategy to polarize dilute or low- γ nuclear spins is first to transfer the electron polarization to the protons, and then let the protons undergo spin diffusion to spatially transport the enhanced polarization away from the source electron spins, and finally to perform local polarization transfer from the protons to the target spin species.
+In proton-rich organic solids or frozen solutions, a demonstrated strategy to polarize dilute or low- γ nuclear spins is first to transfer the electron polarization to the protons, then to let the protons undergo spin diffusion to spatially transport the enhanced polarization away from the source electron spins, and finally to perform local polarization transfer from the protons to the target spin species.
 The protons in rigid solids are known to be efficient carriers of spin polarization.
-However, when, in the triplet state be feasible without the protons being involved in the polarization-buildup process, and if it is, how efficient would that be?
+However, when, as is often the case, it is not the protons but other dilute or low- γ spin species that are of NMRspectroscopic interest, 1H hyperpolarization can be costly, because the relatively large heat capacity of the 1H reservoir consumes considerable resources of electron polarization.
+Then, a question arises: would direct dynamic polarization of dilute/low- γ spins using the electrons in the triplet state be feasible without the protons being involved in the polarization-buildup process, and if it is, how efficient would that be?
 In this context, dynamic polarization of dilute/low- γ spins in proton-free inorganic solids is also of interest.